PoornimaPichandi/pinterest-data-pipeline400/README.md

 # Project Aim:
-    In this project, I am developing an infrastructure

-    similar to Pinterest, which integrates both historical
+    In this project, I am developing an infrastructure similar to Pinterest, which integrates both historical

     and real-time data, such as user posts.

-    The infrastructure is built in the AWS cloud and

-    processes data events through two distinct pipelines:
+    The infrastructure is built in the AWS cloud and processes data events through two distinct pipelines one for real-time data and

-    one for real-time data and the other for historical
+    the other for historical data.

-    data.

 # Software Requirements:
    - VSCode